MrTwinkleSharma/rc_contest/Covid 19 & Shortage/Readme.md

 ### Sample Output 1
 <img src = "1.png">
 3 <br/>
-In this scenario driver can start from his godown 1-->2-->3 he can come back to there, in this way he visited atmost 3 city.
+In this scenario driver can start from his godown 1-->2-->3 he can come back to there, in this way he visited atmost 3 city.<br/>

 ### Sample Input 2
 1<br/>
 5 7 <br/>